Parade Day — Saturday, August 19, 2017

 Unloading Parade Participants

 All vehicles delivering parade participants to the parade staging area on Gallup Street should unload passengers on Datura Street, a block west of Gallup Street.
-Due to limited parking, it is preferable for groups to park in “Parking Lot A” at Arapahoe Community College, S. Santa Fe Drive and Church Street (dismantling area) and carpool to the limited parking areas along Datura Street.
+Due to limited parking, it is preferable for groups to park in “Parking Lot A” at Arapahoe Community College, 5900 S. Santa Fe Drive and Church Street (dismantling area) and carpool to the limited parking areas along Datura Street or catch the Littleton Public Schools (LPS) Shuttle Bus up to the parade route.

 The dismantling of entries will be at the end of the route on Church Street at Arapahoe Community College, 5800 S. Santa Fe Drive.
 Please do not unload participants or start dismantling your entry prior to arriving at the college.